j-faria/kima/examples/README.md

 This folder contains examples of how to run **kima**.

 This is also the test suite for the package.
-When you type `make test` in the kima directory, all the examples are executed with a given random seed and the output is checked against a previous run. **that's the goal, not yet happening!**
+When you type `make test` in the kima directory, all the examples are executed with a given random seed and the output is checked against a previous run.
+**that's the goal, many_planets still has problems!**

 #### Use the examples